-- 7. If pins become stuck or if there is damage to the pin block, contact ATI for either a possible pin replacement procedure or module replacement. - 8.
+- 7. If there are stuck pins or pin block damage, contact ATI for either a possible pin replacement procedure or module replacement. - 8.
 Safely resume normal operation.

-5. Troubleshooting
+5. Troubleshooting and Service Procedures

-The following section provides troubleshooting and service information to help diagnose conditions and repair the Tool Changer or control/signal module.
+The following section provides troubleshooting and service information to help diagnose conditions and repair the Tool Changer control/signal module.

-WARNING: Do not perform maintenance or repair(s) on the Tool Changer or modules unless the Tool is safely supported or placed in the tool stand, all energized circuits (e.g. electrical, air, water, etc.) are turned off, pressurized connections are purged and power is discharged from the circuits in accordance with the customer's safety practices and policies.
+WARNING: Do not perform maintenance or repair(s) on the Tool Changer or modules unless the Tool is safely supported or placed in the tool stand, all energized circuits (e.g. electrical, air, water, etc.) are turned off, pressurized connections are purged and power is discharged from circuits in accordance with the customer specific safety practices and policies.
 Injury or equipment damage can occur with the Tool not placed and energized circuits on.
 Place the Tool in the tool stand, turn off and discharge all energized circuits, purge all pressurized connections, and verify all circuits are de-energized before performing maintenance or repair(s) on the Tool Changer or modules.